-The normal time frame for completion of required course work for the graduate degree is one to two academic years depending on program and/or campus location.
+The normal time frame for completion of required course work for the MD degree is four academic years.
 Due to academic or personal difficulties or scholarly activities, a student may require additional time.
 In such situations, an academic plan may be established for the student that departs from the norm and that may require the repetition of all or part of a year of study.
-Requests for exceptions to the time frame for completion of required course work are submitted to the Assistant Dean for Graduate Academic Affairs.
-The maximum time frame is defined as the required length of time it will take a student to complete his/her degree.
-A student will remain eligible for federal aid up to 150% of total attempted credits.
-Most graduate degrees require thirty-three credits for graduation but there may be exceptions.
+Requests for exceptions to the time frame for completion of required course work are submitted for review by the Committee on Academic and Professional Standards (CAPS).
+The maximum time frame permitted for completion of the MD degree is seven years for students in the Class of 2023, 2024 and six years for students in the classes after the Class of 2024 with the maximum time frame permitted to receive Federal financial aid is six years including any approved leave of absence.
 Students will be notified both via email and writing if they are close to exceeding or have exceeded the maximum time frame allowed.
 Students will be allowed to submit a letter of appeal to the Director of Financial.
 If the appeal is approved, the student must have an approved academic plan before federal assistance is granted.